saqibghulam/twitterSearch/README.md

-# Compare elements using TwitterSearch
+# Compare elements using Python and TwitterSearch API
 TwitterSearch allows us to search within Twitter data.
 The solution compares two elements and generates a percentage graph as HTML output.

 $ Create TwitterSearch App